Xinpeng-Sibyl-LI/Capstone-Project-Spotify-Recommender/README.md

 **4. Workflow Orchestration**

-Using **Apache Airflow**, the pipeline is scheduled and automated with:
+Using **Apache Airflow** (dbt Cloud for current stage), the pipeline is scheduled and automated with:

 - Clear DAGs and task dependencies
 - Logging and retry logic